KatherineMichel/church-website-and-marketing-on-a-budget/new_marketing_strategy.md

 The Facebook advertisement program defaults to $50 spend for 1 week

 ### "Low-Hanging Fruit"

+taking photos and/or writing blog posts.

+Church leaders, committee leaders and members, and congregation members (of all ages and backgrounds) working together in synergy.
+This would include:

+* Church Leaders
+* Administrative Council
+* Worship Committee
+* NOW Committee (Nurture, Outreach, Witness)
+* A new Youth Leadership Initiative

+Example duties: brainstorming, helping to plan outreach activities, admin status for website/social media

 The strategy is also as cost effective as possible.
 We would first begin to identify and take advantage of all "low-hanging fruit" previously overlooked.
 Beyond low-hanging fruit, we would consider the cost versus potential benefit.
 The church first and foremost would seek to have more people walking through its doors, whether to worship or use a service offered by the church.